AliAkber-dev/sme-bi-case-study-application/vm-exercises.md

 *One measurable learning objective that this exercise assesses*

 The learning objective of this exercise is to ensure that the learner has developed an initial understanding of how an Exploratory Data Analysis is carried out after importing the data in Tableau.
 This can be broken down into sub-objectives:
-- Developing an understanding of distribution of fraud by different variables such as (Age of Vehicle, Sex, Marital Status etc.)
+- Developing an understanding of distribution of fraud by different variables such as (Policy Type, Vehicle Price, Age of Policy Holder etc.)
 - Understanding how Calculated Fields in Tableau can be used to introduce new insights
 - Applying appropriate filters and creating groups to view breakdown of insurance fraud